First homebuyer e-course

 Mortgages with variable interest rates are the most common type of mortgage in Australia, especially for owner-occupiers.
-They're flexible products but the rate can change at any time.
+The rate can change at any time, but it's easier to exit a variable rate loan and refinance to a new mortgage.

 Unlike variable loans, loans with fixed interest rates won't change for a set period of time (the fixed period).
 This means your repayments stay the same.
 After this period, the loan reverts to a variable rate.
+Exiting a fixed rate loan comes with breaking costs.

 Learn more about fixed versus variable loans